telerik/ajax-docs/controls/checkboxlist/overview.md

 </telerik:RadCheckBoxList>
 ````

->note **RadCheckBoxList** does not support Classic [render mode]({%slug checkboxlist/mobile-support/render-modes%}).
+>tip **RadCheckBoxList** does not support Classic [render mode]({%slug checkboxlist/mobile-support/render-modes%}).
 Setting its RenderMode to Classic will default to the Lightweight render mode.

 ## See Also